How to Prevent Silverfish in Closets in Altamonte Springs

 How do you get rid of silverfish in closets?

 Start by lowering humidity, cleaning clutter, and storing items in airtight containers.
 Seal cracks and check for damp spots.
-If silverfish keep returning, pest control may be the next step.
+If silverfish keep returning, you may need pest control.

 Are silverfish only found in closets?